hikeventures/hikeventures.github.io/_posts/articles/products/2016-08-02-apple-watch-suunto-spartan.markdown

 As I wear my watch mainly for running and hiking, I am interested in a product which is water resistant and offers a long battery life.

-Both watches - the Suunto Spartan HR and the Apple Watch 2 are water resistant, but the big question is still which performs better in battery life?
+Both watches - the Suunto Spartan HR and the Apple Watch 2 are water resistant.
+However, the big question remains:  Which watch has a better battery life?

 <div class="table-responsive">
   <table class="table">